-Booker-prize-winning New Zealand novelist Keri Hulme has died, aged 74 - NZ Herald
+Booker prize-winning New Zealand novelist Keri Hulme has died aged 74 - NZ Herald

-Critically acclaimed novelist Keri Hulme has died aged 74, has died.
+Critically acclaimed novelist Keri Hulme has died aged 74.

 Hulme made history in 1985 when she became the first person from New Zealand to win the Booker Prize for her novel The Bone People, which was also the first debut novel to win the prestigious award.